Coronavirus (COVID-19) - What you need to know

 - Stanton Park - opening times and parking information

 - Barbury Castle - opening times and parking information

 At Lydiard Park and Coate Water the children’s play areas remain closed until further notice.
 Lydiard House and Lydiard Hotel also remain closed.

-The cafe at Lydiard Park, along with toilets at both Lydiard Park and Coate Water, are now open with safety restrictions in place.
+Toilets at Lydiard Park, Coate Water, Stanton Park, and Barbury Castle remain open with safety restrictions in place.

-We are taking steps to ensure the continuation of the service and help keep the local economy moving.
-However, please bear with us if delays occur in registering and determining applications or responding to queries and enquiries.
+We are taking steps to ensure the continuation of the service, as far as practicable.
+Please bear with us if delays occur in registering and determining planning applications or when responding to queries and enquiries.

-If you're submitting a planning (or related) application, please do so electronically.
+If you are submitting a planning (or related) application, we recommend you do so electronically.
 This is because we are facing difficulty in processing paper applications at this time.

 We are working with a reduced team, so it may take us longer to respond to reports.
 We are continuing to work on:

 - Street lighting repairs

 Local elections originally scheduled for Thursday, 7 May 2020 have been postponed for a year.